laminas/laminas-cache/docs/book/v3/application-integration/usage-in-a-laminas-mvc-application.md

 The following example shows _one_ potential use case of laminas-cache within a laminas-mvc based application.
 The example uses a module, a controller and shows the resolving of dependencies of the controller by configuration.

+## Preparation

 Before starting, make sure laminas-cache is [installed and configured](../installation.md).

 > MISSING: **Installation Requirements**
 > laminas-cache is shipped without a specific cache adapter to allow free choice of storage backends and their dependencies.
-> So make sure that the required adapter is installed.
+> So make sure that the required adapters are installed.
 >
 > The following example used the [filesystem adapter of laminas-cache](../storage/adapter.md#filesystem-adapter):
 >